-In a discovery workshop you will rapidly gather and document information about users and organizational goals to inform your research, as well capture what is already known regarding the current user journeys and workflows within the organization, too!
+In a discovery workshop, you will rapidly gather and document information about users and organizational goals to inform your research, as well as capture what is already known regarding the current user journeys and workflows within the organization, too!
 Another good activity is to break down the different user groups, and begin to develop empathy for users.

 Better understand your customers, users, and employees with our FREE Empathy Mapping Template!

 We have some quick tips for your next discovery workshop!
 Jot these down and bring them out when it comes time to plan the day.
 Include 8-12 people between the stakeholders and the project team and run the workshop for a half-day or full day.
 This should be plenty of time if you come well prepared (which we know you will!)
 Maintain the intention of this collaborative workshop – this is not a meeting or presentation, rather, it’s a time for co-creation and building understanding.

 Some sample exercises we’ve found great success with are…

 Journey Mapping and/or Process Mapping

 So, what will you get out of this discovery workshop?
 Your outcomes will be organized in a summary report including findings from the DW, research goals and questions, an updated project schedule (if needed), a summary of the user groups, pain points, and high-level overviews of various journeys.
 Consolidate your workshop findings in a clear and concise way and use them as a reference point to go back to.